Addis Fortune

 Addis Fortune (also known as Fortune) is a private and independent newspaper based in Addis Ababa, Ethiopia.

 Overview

-It is reportedly the largest English-language weekly in the country.
+It is the largest English-language weekly in the country.
 Its circulation is often quoted at a meager 7,500 copies per week in a country with a population of 100 million.
 However, its rival, Capital, which is also based in Addis Ababa, recently claimed to have topped Fortune in circulation in a project launched to celebrate its ten-year anniversary.
 Fortune still claims to be the largest circulating paper in its category, surpassing all others in the competition by an average of 60%.
-Its current editor-in-chief is Samson Hailu.
+Its current editor-in-chief is Hagos Gebreamlak.

 History

 The newspaper was first issued in the year 2000.
 Making it the 14th or 15th newspaper to be issued in Ethiopia.